 The CUP Upgrade Project will replace the aging turbine with new equipment, add a second new turbine at the same location, and complete additional system upgrades to increase energy efficiency and improve the resiliency of the campus.
 The upgraded system will serve MIT for at least the next 20 years.

-- To upgrade the plant for greater efficiency and to support future research
+- To upgrade the plant for greater efficiency and to support current and future research

 - To enable the plant to incorporate evolving technologies to help build campus sustainability